Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 Back-end and integrated front-end development:
 * Run `./backend-start.sh` (see file for options)
 * visit http://localhost:8080/
+* Don't forget to disable browser caching in chrome devtools when developing.

 ### #04 - Additional Notes